soflane/docker-instances/README.md

 The setup is already configured to watch HTTP(S)

 ## [Plex](plex-server)  :white_check_mark:
-This stack is contents all what you need for a Plex server and more : Downloads, ratio faking, dashboard home page (Heimdall)
+This stack is contents all what you need for a Plex server and more : Downloads (& management), ratio faking, dashboard home page (Heimdall)

 ## [Snipe-IT](snipe-it)